- 28

 - Each step has breaking changes that must be tested and fixed separately

-Practical Migration Steps from Java 8
+Practical Steps for Migrating from Java 8

 Step 1: Audit and Assess

-- Analyze all dependencies (use the
+- Check all dependencies (using the

 - Estimate the scope of required changes